ornato-t/5eFiller/README.md

 # 5eFiller
-Filling D&amp;D character sheets using data pulled from the 5e.tools utility website.
+Filling D&amp;D character sheets using data pulled from 5etools.
 At the moment this app only allows filling of a spell list.
 Future releases might contain additional customizations.

 # Installation